JoeThielen/ThePlatformFramework/README.md

 * That one server will run some type of virtualization software / hypervisor.
   * Currently we're looking at [Qubes](http://www.qubes-os.org).
 They Qubes people are pretty smart and have a good reputation for security.
 There are some pretty neat concepts within Qubes that we feel can be harnessed.
     * *But Qubes is a **desktop OS**!*  I know.
 And one of the Qubes project leads, Joanna Rutkowska, has even [publically stated](https://groups.google.com/d/msg/qubes-devel/BSP16ZYmSmA/bhAjZZOGai4J) it wouldn't make sense to use Qubes for a server, instead just use *Xen* (the underlying hypervisor for Qubes).
 At this point we're disagreeing and thinking there could be something to this, but at this point it's just a concept and has yet to be proven...
+* Your app will hide behind not one, but two VMs...
+  * First is the Qubes Firewall VM.
+  * Second is the project's reverse proxy VM, possibly making use of [ModSecurity](https://www.modsecurity.org/) to provide a *Web Application Firewall (WAF)*.
+This will potentionally help reduce malicious traffic.
+* The project will also provide auth services and *Identity Management (IdM)*.
+We're currently looking at the [FreeIPA](https://www.freeipa.org) project software for this purpose.
+  * This will run in it's own VM as well.
+  * This means that if you've not written your app yet, or are willing to modify it (perhaps significantly), then auth and user management parts are *already done* for you...!
+    * This also potentially (assuming FreeIPA) includes some really neat features like *Kerberos* and *LDAP*...
+* As time goes on there will be more features, and certainly more VMs...

+So, the question becomes, can one machine run all this, **and** be affordable to small- and medium-sized organizations / businesses?
+We're not entirely sure just yet.
+But we're going to find out...

+## Who is "*we*"?

+Well, um, currently, it's just me, Joe Thielen, project creator.
+But I'm hoping in time the project will grow and be joined by other individuals who share similar beliefs in the project goals / guidelines.

+Please, *feel free* to drop a line!
+I've created this project on GitHub specifically to help attract attention and make the project larger than myself.